Martha-NYagikuyu/Moringa-ip-date-project/README.md

-# Akan age and gender Project
+# Birthd Project

 This is a clone to my birthday project landing page.

-By Martha Munzinga
+By Martha Munzinga Nyagikuyu

 ## Description